machine2learn/ezeeai/README.md

 # EZEE AI

 ## Description
-A GUI-baesd platform for deep learning.
+A GUI-based platform for deep learning.
 This tool is based on tensorflow and tensorflow.js.

 ## Installation